 Tip: After using the talcum powder, you can make the spot look better by scuffing the finish or sealing it with varnish or oil-based polyurethane.

 If nothing works, strip the finish off the surface.
-You should only do this if the finish remains tacky 24 hours after applying it.
+Only do this if the finish remains tacky 24 hours after applying it.

 - A paintbrush